magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify category ajax response object
+*  If one wants to modify category ajax response object

 ### 102. catelogsearch_searchable_attributes_load_after